AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-14.md

 - Walk through [the documentation](https://developers.themoviedb.org/3) to know how to get started and navigate the API
 - Show [JSON response in browser](https://api.themoviedb.org/3/movie/popular?api_key=94a83d421d79431debf81630227da2ff&language=en-US&page=1) using [this endpoint for popular movies](https://developers.themoviedb.org/3/movies/get-popular-movies)
   - Make sure to install a JSON formatter broswer extension so you can see parsed JSON, that isn't a mess!
 I use one called [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) in the Chrome webstore
-- Learn `fetch` and `async/await` JavaScript methods to load data
+- Learn `fetch` and `async/await` JavaScript methods to load data to our website
   - Remember, you must use a local development server when working with an API.
 I prefer the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VS Code Extension.
     - You can alse run a simple server with python by typing `python -m SimpleHTTPServer` in your terminal (make sure you're in the correct directory).
-It will automatically be outputted to `http://localhost:8000` in your browser
+It will automatically output the contents of the directory to `http://localhost:8000` in your browser

 ## Resources